 - Support for OpenGL Core profile 3.2+ on Windows and Linux.

 - Support for OpenGL ES 2.0 - 3.2 on Linux and Android.

 - Tree hierarchy of events defined by any of the standard or vendor-specific extensions, and

 KHR_debugobject labels used for object naming.

-Logs have a very limited amount of portability between machines.
-Many hardware-specific feature uses are baked into logs, and portability depends on how similar the captuer and replay hardware are, whether these feature uses can map the same in both cases.
-Logs are however completely portable between different OSes with sufficiently comparable hardware.
+Captures have a very limited amount of portability between machines.
+Many hardware-specific feature uses are baked into captures, and portability depends on how similar the captuer and replay hardware are, whether these feature uses can map the same in both cases.
+Captures are however completely portable between different OSes with sufficiently comparable hardware.